 Litigation Note – Out-of-State Subpoenas in Texas

-Carefully observing these rules, and working with experienced local counsel, should help out-of-state counsel navigate the Texas discovery landscape.
+Carefully observing Texas Rule of Civil Procedure 201, and working with experienced local counsel, should help out-of-state counsel navigate the Texas discovery landscape.

 The attorneys at De Leon & Washburn, P.C. are available to assist clients with commercial litigation, employment agreements, comprehensive arbitration, separation advice, and employment litigation.
 For more information regarding the firm’s services, please visit our Practice Areas page, and please feel free to contact the attorneys at any time.